oak-network/docs/docs/operations/bounty-program.md

 ### Timeline

-- **Event**: Devconnect 2025, November 17th - 23rd
+- **Event**: Devconnect 2025, November 17th - 23rd (Networking & Recruitment)
-- **Program Launch**: Devconnect 2025 (November 17th)
+- **Program Launch**: To be announced (Invite-only program)
-- **Submission Deadline**: TBD (to be announced)
+- **Program Structure**: Continuous submissions with ongoing support via Discord and GitHub
-- **Evaluation Period**: 2-3 weeks after deadline
+- **Evaluation Period**: Ongoing review and feedback cycles
 - **Payout Timeline**: Payments processed via Opire platform within 1-7 days after PR approval

-### Developer Support at Devconnect
+### Devconnect 2025: Meet & Recruit

-All developers participating in the bounty program will be fully supported during the event.
-We will:
+At **Devconnect 2025** (November 17th - 23rd), we want to meet potential developers and understand how we can work together.
+This is a networking and recruitment event where we will:

-- **One-on-One Interviews**: Schedule individual interviews with each developer to brainstorm ideas and provide guidance
+- **One-on-One Meetings**: Schedule individual conversations to learn about your strengths, interests, and experience
-- **Technical Support**: Direct access to our core team for technical questions and architecture discussions
-- **Collaborative Sessions**: Group brainstorming sessions to refine concepts and align with Oak Network's vision
+- **Technical Discussions**: Explore your technical background and how it aligns with our needs
+- **Project Exploration**: Discuss potential contributions and areas where you can make an impact
-- **Networking**: Opportunities to connect with other builders and the Oak Network community
+- **Community Building**: Connect with other builders and the Oak Network community
+- **Invitation Process**: Select developers to join our invite-only program based on mutual fit

+**After Devconnect**: Selected developers will be invited to join our structured program with:
+- **Discord Support**: Constant discussions, technical support, and community engagement
+- **GitHub Integration**: Features and goals distributed through GitHub issues and project boards
+- **Ongoing Collaboration**: Regular check-ins and collaborative development sessions

 ### Development Stack